Raymond Chappetto: Retirement

-On August 20, 2020, Chappetto reached the mandatory retirement age of 75 and submitted his letter of resignation as auxiliary bishop of Brooklyn to Pope Francis, as required by canon law.
-However, the pope did not accept his resignation at that time.

-In March 2022, the Vatican commissioned an investigation into Chappetto.
+Francis accepted Chappetto's resignation on March 7, 2022.
+Two days after, the Vatican commissioned an investigation into Chappetto.
 He was accused of withholding a memo concerning possible sexual abuse by a diocesan priest.
 The Vatican was conducting the Chappetto inquiry under the motu proprio Vos estis lux mundi, the papal order that governs how bishops handle sexual abuse allegations.
 In May 2023, after a thorough investigation, the Dicastery for Bishops determined that the allegations were "manifestly unfounded" and the case was closed.

-Francis accepted Chappetto's resignation on March 7, 2022.